-Tests of details are the auditor's primary responses to risks of material misstatement.
+Tests of details, a substantive procedure, is the auditor's primary response to risks of material misstatement.
 Today I tell you what a test of details is and how you can best use this substantive approach..

 Further Audit Procedures

 AU-C 330: Performing Audit Procedures in Response to Assessed Risks and Evaluating the Audit Evidence Obtained defines substantive procedures as:

 Once you assess your risks of material misstatement you determine your responses.
 These further audit procedures (responses) include the two substantive procedures listed above as well as test of controls.

 So of the three further audit procedures, are certain ones required?

 A test of controls is necessary if substantive procedures can’t properly address a risk of material misstatement.
 Think complex information technology processes.
 For example, when a benefit plan participant changes his investment options in a 401(k).
 There may be no physical documents to examine.
 In these circumstances, a test of controls might be your only option.

 By contrast, auditors are required to perform tests of details when significant risks are identified.
 A test of controls alone will not do.
 So if, for example, you have determined that a complex estimate is a significant risk, then plan and perform a test of details in response.
 Likewise, if you believe a fraud risk is present, perform a test of details.